M

 Use a variety of fun activities

-When working with younger children, it is best to incorporate games, songs, videos, props, and other fun and interactive elements into activities to keep the students moving and engaged.
-Children love to be active and included!
+When working with younger children, it is best to incorporate games, songs, videos, props, and other fun, interactive elements into activities to keep students moving and engaged.
+Children love to be active and included.

 To hold student interest, be sure to build in a variety of activities that involve different skills and incorporate both quiet and noisy tasks so that students experience a balance of calm and energetic periods.
 Building lessons around themes can also help keep students attentive.
 It creates a sense of cohesion from one activity to the next and reinforces new material through varied learning techniques.